 An employee may be terminated for cause with immediate effect if the employee has been convicted of an intentional crime or materially breaches their employment obligations (e.g., is intoxicated on the job, steals company property, etc.).
-An employee may be terminated for cause with one month or two months' notice (see above) if the employee, (a) after an official warning within the preceding six-month period, fails to satisfactorily carry out their work obligations or assignments, or (b) repeatedly breaches their obligations despite having been served an official warning within the preceding six-month period regarding the possibility of being terminated for such cause.
+An employee may be terminated for cause with one month or two months' notice (see above) if (a) there is a reason for the employee's termination with immediate effect (as mentioned above), or if the employee, (b) after an official warning within the preceding six-month period, fails to satisfactorily carry out their work obligations or assignments, or (c) repeatedly breaches their obligations despite having been served an official warning within the preceding six-month period regarding the possibility of being terminated for such cause.

 An employee may also be terminated in the event of the employer's dissolution or relocation (or its part) (provided the employee does not agree to the change of the agreed place of work performance), or due to the employee's redundancy resulting from organizational changes, or due to the fact that the employee has lost, on a long-term basis, the ability to continue to perform their work because of a health condition.
-However, in the above cases, the employee must first be offered a similar job with the employer (assuming such a similar position exists), although the employer is under no duty to create such a similar position.
+However, in the above cases, the employee must first be offered another job with the employer at the agreed place of work (assuming such other position exists), although the employer is under no duty to create such a position and the employee is under no duty to accept such a position or to attend training for such a position.
+In addition, if there are employee representatives at the employer, the employer must consult with them regarding any termination by notice or with immediate effect.

 An employee terminated as a result of the employer's dissolution or relocation (or its part), or due to the employee's redundancy resulting from organizational changes, or because the employee has lost, on a long-term basis, the ability to continue to perform their work because of a health condition (pursuant to a doctor's opinion), is entitled to receive a severance payment of one month to four months' pay.
 If the employment is terminated by agreement concluded with the employee for one of the reasons mentioned in the previous sentence, the employee has a right to a severance payment of from one month up to five months' pay.
 The amount of severance payment depends on the number of years the employee has worked for the employer.
 An employee whose employment is formed under "the agreement on work performed outside of an employment relationship" is not entitled to any severance payment.